Wi-sc/NVF/README.md

 Please clone the repository and navigate into it in your terminal, its location is assumed for all subsequent commands.

 ## Installation
 The `nvf.yml` file contains all necessary python dependencies for the project.
-You can create the environment using it.
+You can create the anaconda environment using:
 ```
 conda env create -f nvf.yml
 conda activate nvf